corentinbeaulieu/mpc/src/MPC_Lowcomm/MPC_Lowcomm.md

-7. *Interface capabilities*: capabilities may be check using `lcr_iface_get_attr` only, so this can be known only after initialization since network resources may have runtime specifications (two Portals NIC from two differents cluster may have different configurations).
+7. *Interface capabilities*: capabilities may be check using `lcr_iface_get_attr` only, so this can be known only after initialization since network resources may have runtime specifications (two Portals NIC from two different cluster may have different configurations).

 #### Connection management